rnatella/software-security/static-analysis/codeql-uboot/Step-10.md

 You will now write a query to track the flow of tainted data from network-controlled integers to the `memcpy` length argument.
 As a result you will find 9 real vulnerabilities!

 To achieve this, we’ll use the CodeQL [taint tracking](https://codeql.github.com/docs/codeql-language-guides/analyzing-data-flow-in-cpp/) library.
-This library allows you to describe **sources** and **sinks**, and its predicate `hasFlowPath` holds true when tainted data from a given source flows to a sink.
+This library allows you to describe **sources** and **sinks**, and its predicate `flowPath` holds true when tainted data from a given source flows to a sink.

 ### :keyboard: Activity: Write a taint tracking query